 Spring in Siloam Springs should mean making the most of warmer weather and spending more time outside.
-Instead, for many of us, it means dealing with pollen allergies.
+Instead, for many homeowners, it means dealing with pollen allergies.

-If you have allergies, you know how frustrating that pollen in your home can make you feel.
-Constant sneezing, itchy and watery eyes, sinus problems and congestion can make everyday life miserable.
-If you have asthma, pollen can also trigger wheezing, chest tightness and breathing problems.
+If you suffer from allergies, you know how draining that pollen in your home can make you feel.
+Constant sneezing, itchy and watery eyes, sinus pain and coughing can leave you exhausted.
+If you have asthma, pollen can also cause wheezing, chest tightness and breathing problems.

-Your home is supposed to be an escape from all that.
-The problem is, pollen does not stay outdoors.
-It follows you indoors, causing poor indoor air quality in your Siloam Springs home —and triggers the allergies that make you miserable.
+Your home is supposed to be a refuge.
+The problem is, pollen doesn’t stay outside.
+It follows you indoors, causing poor indoor air quality in your Siloam Springs home —triggering the allergy symptoms that make you miserable.

-The good news is, there are proven ways to get rid of indoor pollen problems for good.
-A one-two punch of pollen season prep and professional indoor air quality solutions can eliminate your allergy problems and make itchy eyes and sneezing in the spring a thing of the past.
+The good news is, there are reliable ways to get rid of indoor pollen problems in the spring.
+A one-two punch of pollen season prep and professional indoor air quality solutions can solve your allergy problems and make itchy eyes and sneezing in the spring a thing of the past.

 Why Pollen Is a Problem in Siloam Springs, Arkansas